noam-honig/replacing-heroku/deploy-to-aws.md

-Had a great talk with Asaf, where together we've deployed both static files and a nodejs server to aws.
+Had a great talk with Asaf, where together we deployed both static files and a NODEJS server to AWS.

-I'm still a newby in this, so I got as far as working - I'm not sure about best practices :)
+I'm still a newbie in this, so I got as far as working - I'm not sure about best practices :)

 # Deploy static files to S3 and open them to the web:
 In AWS
 1. Search for `s3` in the search bar on top and select `S3`
 2. Click `Create bucket` button
-   1. Give unique name (In my test it was `replace-heroku-static`) , and select region.
+   1. Give a unique name (In my test it was `replace-heroku-static`), and select a region.
    2. Under the topic `Block Public Access settings or this bucket`
       1. uncheck all checkboxes
-      2. check the `I achnowledge that.....`
+      2. check the `I acknowledge that.....`
-      This will allow anyone to access the files in this s3 - which is what you want for a your front end files.
+      This will allow anyone to access the files in this s3 - which is what you want for your front-end files.
-   3. Scroll down and click `create bucket`
+   3. Scroll down and click `Create bucket`
 3. In the list - click on the newly created bucket
    1. goto `Properties`
       1. Scroll down to `Static website hosting`